 Your takeaway message for today is that you own the rights to your content unless you have specifically signed an agreement that explicitly states otherwise.

-Neither Phenomenal Content LLC nor Christina Gleason assumes liability for the information provided above.
+Christina Gleason does not assume liability for the information provided above.
 I am not an attorney, and this should not be construed as legal advice.
 The above content is provided for informational purposes only.
 Please consult with an attorney if you require legal advice.

 What are the steps of registering as an LLC?

 Nice answer back in return of this difficulty with